David Carver, President

 Bill Hale was named vice president of Engineering in January 2017.
 Bill brings 39 years of ship design and construction experience to this assignment.
 In his 37 years with NASSCO, he has served in leadership positions in Engineering, Operations, Program Development, Contracts, and Program Management.
 Bill holds a Bachelor of Science degree in Naval Architecture and Marine Engineering from Webb Institute, and an MBA from San Diego State University.

-Kevin Mooney became vice president of Supply Chain and Ships Management for General Dynamics NASSCO in January 2016.
-He is responsible for the procurement of material and services for new construction and repair programs, while also managing logistics, warehousing and ship management activities.
+Kevin Mooney became vice president of Supply Chain for General Dynamics NASSCO in January 2016.
+He is responsible for the procurement of material and services for new construction and repair programs, while also managing logistics and warehousing activities.
 He had previously served as NASSCO’s vice president of Operations since November 2013.